 It can be hard to distinguish between psychosis and other mental health or behavioral concerns.
 Especially since symptoms appear at an age when individuals are prone to experience difficulties with being a teen and growing into adulthood.
 There may be some days when everything seems relatively normal, or changing symptoms create uncertainty.

 Mindmap has trained specialists available to help you sort out your unique situation and bring you clarity.
-Even if you’re not sure whether psychosis is really the issue or “bad enough”, there is no downside to calling for free to find out.
+Even if you’re not sure whether psychosis is really the issue or “bad enough”, there is no downside to calling to find out.
 Call 203-200-0140.

 Sometimes, obstacles lie within the healthcare system itself.
 By connecting you directly to care, Mindmap is shortening the process so you or your loved one gets short-term relief and long-term results from treatment.